cah-habasse-traore/market-kse-script/README.md

 <h1> KATALON integration with CONCOURSE-CI </h1>

-<h3>This sample code aimied to guide users on how to integrate a Katalon Script with a Concource pipeline.
+<h3>This sample code aim is to guide users on how to create and integrate a Katalon Script with a Concource pipeline.</h3>
-The main goal is to enable projects team to implement testing has part of thier CI/CD pipeline.</h3>

 <h5>1.
 Create Katalon Script</h5>